-Brian Barhaugh, Co-Founder - Brian has been working with young people for more than twenty years!
-He started out as a General Contractor and found his calling when hevolunteered teaching inner-city youth construction skills.
+Brian Barhaugh, Co-Founder(Now Retired) - Brian has been working with young people for more than twenty years!
+He started out as a General Contractor and found his calling when he volunteered teaching inner-city youth construction skills.
 Not long after he became the Founder and Executive Director of YouthBiz, Inc. where he served for 14 years.
-In 2007, he co-founded Project VOYCE, and has remained at the helm here ever since.
-In his spare time he grows an amazing organic garden and enjoys spending time with his family. email@example.com
+In 2007 he co-founded Project VOYCE with Brooke Brown.
+He remained until 2013, when he officially retired.
+Now that he is retired he spends his time growing an amazing organic garden and enjoying time with his family. email@example.com

-Shelby Gonzales Parker, Co-Training Director and Site Coordinator - Shelby’s life was headed in a dangerous direction in middle school.
+Shelby Gonzales Parker, Training Director and Project Manager - Shelby’s life was headed in a dangerous direction in middle school.
 Fortunately a remarkable teacher connected with her.
 Seeking a school that fit her culture and her voracious desire to learn, she attended 4 different schools before graduating from one of Denver’s newest charter schools as the first Valedictorian.
 She is a single mom and has just entered Metro State University where her career goal is to be a teacher.
 In addition to being a Trainer at Project VOYCE , she was the sole student representative on the State Council of Educator Effectiveness appointed by Bill Ritter from 2010 to 2012. email@example.com

-Phillip Douglas, Project Specialist - Phillip’s family has been decimated by drugs and violence.
-Despite overwhelming odds he graduated from Denver’s Manual High School right before it was closed down for under-performance With a Daniels scholarship he started college in a predominantly white college in south-western Colorado.
-Cultural issues and further family crises caused him to choose to leave college and return to Denver to help his family.
+Phillip Douglas, Site Coordinator and Project Specialist - Phillip’s family has been decimated by drugs and violence.
+Despite overwhelming odds, he graduated from Denver’s Manual High School.
+With a Daniels scholarship he began college in a predominantly white college in south-western Colorado.
+Cultural issues and further family crises caused him to leave school and return to Denver to help his family.
 His family connections led him into trouble for which he paid a serious price.
-Undeterred, he has become the Founder of CHESS Challenging How Every Student Strategizes where he is teaching students how to play chess and the importance of Making A Chess Move in their own lives and an inspiring youth Mentor/Consultant at Project VOYCE where he focuses on engaging disengaged youth in their schools.
+Undeterred, he is now a Site Coordinator for Project VOYCE and founded CHESS (Challenging How Every Student Strategizes) where students learn the importance of “Making A Chess Move” (MACM) in their own lives.

-Sir Martin, Site Manager - Involved at Project VOYCE since the summer of 2010, Sir Martin has made some big life changes.
-“Make your next move your best move,” became his model after being sent to jail for drug charges.
+Sir Martin, Site Coordinator- Involved at Project VOYCE since the summer of 2010, Sir Martin has made some big life changes.
+“Make your next move your best move,” became his motto after being sent to jail for drug charges.
 PV welcomed his return and supported him in many ways during his metamorphosis from a hardcore gang member to a meta-cognitive team-member of PV.
 Today, he is currently attending the University of Colorado Denver and will major in business.
 In his free time he enjoys making chess moves on the board and off and spending time with loved ones, particularly his son who happens also to be named Sir.

 Gabrielle Ohaya, Office Manager - Inspired by the lessons she learning through Project VOYCE as a youth trainee and trainer, Gabbi went on to Colorado State University where she received a degree in Communication Studies and a minor in Ethnic Studies.
 Never forgetting her passion for education reform, Gabbi recently reconnected with Project VOYCE and was able to earn the office manager position.
 Excited by her return to Project VOYCE and the opportunity to work with the youth, Gabbi is devoted to being a good role model as well as a helping hand.
 Gabbi enjoys reading, crocheting, and attending slam poetry events in her free time. email@example.com